hallya/studio-vroom/README.md

 - Smooth animations and transitions

 ### 🎮 **Interactive Features**
-- Intuitive OrbitControls for helmet manipulation
+- Intuitive OrbitControls for helmet visualization
-- Real-time color customization
+- Navigation between different helmet models
-- Contact panel with gradient animations
+- Preview of creations with signature colors
-- Clipboard integration for email copying
+- Contact panel with elegant animations
-- Instagram link integration
+- Email and Instagram integration for orders

 ### ⚡ **Performance & Architecture**
 - Lazy loading with React Suspense